 The first important thing for high framerate is to choose the right tool.
 Use HTML and CSS to implement content that's mostly static, scrolled, and infrequently animated.
 Use Canvas to implement highly dynamic content, like games that need tight control over rendering and don't need theming.

 For content drawn using Canvas, it's up to the developer to hit framerate targets: they have direct control over what's drawn.

 For HTML and CSS content, the path to high framerate is to use the right primitives.
 Firefox is highly optimized to scroll arbitrary content; this is usually not a concern.
 But often trading some generality and quality for speed, such as using a static rendering instead of a CSS radial gradient, can push scrolling framerate over a target.
 CSS media queries allow these compromises to be restricted only to devices that need them.

 Many applications use transitions or animations through "pages", or "panels".
 For example, the user taps a "Settings" button to transition into an application configuration screen, or a settings menu "pops up".
-Firefox is highly optimized to transition and animate scenes that
+Firefox is highly optimized to transition and animate scenes that:

-- Transition/animate the CSS transform and opacity properties
+- transition/animate the CSS

 Transitions and animations that adhere to these guidelines can be offloaded to the system compositor and run maximally efficiently.